Welcome to the Archives of the Diocese of Burlington

 We will assist researchers within the constraints of available resources such as financial, equipment, space, and staff.

 All current sacramental registers are retained at the parish where the sacrament took place.
-An individual seeking certified copies of one’s own record from an active parish should contact that parish.
+Individuals seeking certified copies of their record from an active parish should contact that parish.
 For contact information for the active parishes of the Diocese of Burlington, visit the parish directory.

-Records of the former St. Joseph’s Orphanage are maintained by the office of Vermont Catholic Charities.
+Records of the former St. Joseph’s Orphanage are maintained by Vermont Catholic Charities.

 - Former residents or immediate relatives of former residents must make requests in writing and provide a valid photo ID.